SiGiL-Cpp/CppCraft/pages/05-processing.md

 You remember that most of the drawers are locked and the apprentice would have to ask the butler for a key to use them.
 That's rather annoying.
-So instead, we use that drawer the apprentice has pulled of its slot at the start.
+So instead, we use that drawer the apprentice has pulled off its slot at the start.

 Whenever we have something we want to keep around, we'll place it in a box of that drawer.